 What are fat bombs?

 Fat bombs are low carb and sugar-free sweet treats, usually made with either coconut oil, coconut butter, cream cheese, avocado, and/or nut butter.
-Pretty much, anything high fat, sugar-free and low carb can be made to become a fat bomb!
+Pretty much, any healthy fat can be made to become a fat bomb!

 - Pecans.
 Raw, unsalted pecans are best, as they have a rich and decadent flavor, and pairs well with the almond butter.
-You can also use walnuts or hazelnuts.
+I have also tested them using walnuts and hazelnuts.

 - Almonds.
 To break up the flavor of just one nut, adding almonds gives a buttery flavor, minus the butter.
 Use toasted almonds, for the best flavor.

 - Almond butter.
 Creamy almond butter with a drippy texture.
 Avoid using thick or crunchy almond butter, as it will be hard to mix.
 Cashew butter and peanut butter also work.

 - Sugar substitute. keto powdered sugar is preferred, but a brown sugar substitute will also work.
 I don’t like using erythritol or monk fruit sweetener as they leave a bitter aftertaste.